-Monica Huerta is a cultural and literary historian of the nineteenth and twentieth century United States.
+Monica Huerta is a cultural and literary historian of the nineteenth and twentieth century United States, and an assistant professor in English and American Studies at Princeton University.
 Her research and teaching interests include 19th and 20th century American literature, including African American and Latinx, visual culture, photography, legal studies, and science studies.
-After her tenure at the Princeton Society of Fellows in the Liberal Arts, in the fall of 2019, she will join the Princeton faculty as an assistant professor in English and American Studies.

-Her current research as a Link-Cotsen Postdoctoral Fellow focuses on notions of expression and its relationship to identity in literature, law, and science.
-At Princeton, she is working on two manuscript projects, among other, smaller projects.
+Her current research focuses on notions of involuntarity and expression and their relationship to identity in literature, law, and science.
+She is working on two manuscript projects, among other, smaller projects.

-The second project, Face Poetics asks a series of seemingly simple question of the multi-disciplinary archive of studying and reading faces: why do we think we are reading when we look at a face?
+The second book project, Face Poetics asks a series of seemingly simple question of the multi-disciplinary archive of studying and reading faces: why do we think we are reading when we look at a face?
 Does what we think reading is draw on how we think about the legibility of a face?
 And how much does thinking faces/bodies are legible affect our notions of what it means for a text to be legible at all, of what literariness is, and how expression and communication are conceived over time?
-These questions open out to complicated meditations on features as form, skin and face-surface as mediums, facial expressions as an unstable semiotic system, and facial expressions as a first-poetics.
-Beyond claims of the knowability of facial expressions or the question of whether faces produce knowledge, the manuscript sidesteps questions of facticity in order to treat faces as imperfect, unreliable “stages” for identity and individuality.
-These unreliable stages, our imperfect performances, Face Poetics argues, betray the pleasure of the limits of reading, the tangles we identify as literariness, as philosophy, and shed more light on the empirical utopianism of scientific enterprise.
+These questions open out to meditations on features as form, skin and face-surface as mediums, facial expressions as an unstable semiotic system, and facial expressions as a first-poetics.

 Dr. Huerta's work has been generously supported by Princeton University, Duke University, the University of California, Berkeley, the Mellon Mays Fellowship, the Ford Foundation, the New York Public Library, the National Hispanic Cultural Center, the Social Science Research Council, among others.

-Dr. Huerta has taught many different kinds of courses, including, “We Out Here: An Introduction to Latino Literatures,” “Imagining Slavery & Gender,” “Translating America,” “About Faces: Case Studies in the History of Reading Faces,” and “Introduction to American Studies.”
-In the Spring of 2019 she will co-teach a new course at Princeton with Professor Chihaya, “Historical Fiction / Fictional History.”
-The course and its multi-year development as one of the new gateway courses in the English Department is being generously supported by the 250th Anniversary Fund for Innovation in Undergraduate Education.
+Dr. Huerta has taught many kinds of courses, including, “We Out Here: An Introduction to Latino Literatures,” “Imagining Slavery & Gender,” “Translating America,” “About Faces: Case Studies in the History of Reading Faces,” “Historical Fiction / Fictional History,” and “Introduction to American Studies.”

 Dr. Huerta received her Ph.D. in English from the University of California, Berkeley; she also holds an M.A. in History from Princeton University and a B.A. in History & Literature from Harvard University.
-She was most recently a Provost’s Postdoctoral Fellow at Duke University, where she was housed in the Program in Gender, Sexuality, and Feminist Studies.
-She has also taught at Rutgers University, Pace University, and the Instituto Tecnológico y de Estudios Superiores de Monterrey in Guadalajara, Mexico.
+She was most recently a Link-Cotsen Postdoctoral Fellow at the Princeton Society of Fellows in the Liberal Arts and a Provost’s Postdoctoral Fellow at Duke University, where she was housed in the Program in Gender, Sexuality, and Feminist Studies.
+She has also taught at Rutgers University, Pace University, the University of California, Berkeley, and the Instituto Tecnológico y de Estudios Superiores de Monterrey in Guadalajara, Mexico.